Analysis | Moms, Black Americans and educators are in trouble as economic recovery slows

 As the public sector’s struggles grow, the pain remains deep in the hospitality sector, and that’s unlikely to change until the virus is no longer a threat.

-Restaurants, bars and other hospitality jobs were by far the hardest hit in the spring after President Trump limited how many people could be in the same place at the same time.
+Restaurants, bars and other hospitality jobs were by far the hardest hit in the spring after President Trump issued guidelines recommending limits on how many people could be in the same place at the same time.
 Despite some gains, the hospitality sector still has 2.3 million jobs that have not returned, the most of any industry.

 The bottom line, many economists say, is the recovery is fragile and this is the time to add support, not take it away.